Find Your Perfect School

-While ordinary students consider school rankings, location, and cost matter when choosing a college, individuals with disabilities must consider whether or not the school provides adequate accommodation and assistance.
+While ordinary students consider school rankings, college location, and cost matter when choosing a college, individuals with disabilities must consider whether or not the school provides adequate accommodation and assistance.
 By choosing the proper institution, students with disabilities can defy the odds in their academic journey and maximize their career potential.

 The 1990 American Disabilities Act (ADA) protects students with disabilities from discrimination on any campus.
 To date, only 33% of US universities accept students with identified disabilities!